 The building pictured is under £2000.00 (27th June 2018)

-Here’s some TOP FACTS about Interlocking Log that have changed the Outdoor Building world.
+Here are some TOP FACTS about Interlocking Log that have changed the Outdoor Building world.

-It’s a much cheaper alternative, (cabin wise) if you’re building within Permitted Development and don’t require Building Control.
+Generally speaking, it’s a much cheaper alternative, (cabin wise) if you’re building within Permitted Development and don’t require Building Control.

-Of course, if your interlocking log was a wee DIY project,there are certain hacks to stop it from shrinking beyond use that you’ll be able to do yourself… But this all depends on the timber it was originally cut from.
+Of course, if your interlocking log was a wee DIY project, there are certain hacks to stop it from shrinking beyond use that you’ll be able to do yourself.
+But this all depends on the timber it was originally cut from.

 As the saying goes; there’s no saving shite wood in a sinking ship*…

-Scotland’s climate has caused us at Gillies and Mackay a great deal of heartache over the 40+ years we’ve been at it – none more so than the leaking Garage epidemic whereby water was penetrating through the weatherboard.
+Scotland’s climate has caused us at Gillies and Mackay a great deal of heartache over the 40+ years we’ve been at it.
+None more so than the leaking Garage epidemic whereby water was penetrating through the weatherboard.